nordic-institute/X-Road-development/README.md

 ![](IMG/xroad_development.png)

-The [Nordic Institute for Interoperability Solutions](https://niis.org) (NIIS) owns the X-Road product and maintains Product Roadmap and Product Backlog.
-The NIIS is responsible for:
+The [Nordic Institute for Interoperability Solutions](https://niis.org) (NIIS) owns the X-Road product and is responsible for:

 * management, development, verification, and audit of the source code
 * administration of documentation